 With all the choices on the home alarm market, making a choice and getting your chosen home alarm system installed can be confusing.
 You should start by thinking about your home's layout and size, along with what areas are most likely entry points for an intruder or burglar.
 Your budget must also factor into the solution.

 Low-Tech and Low-Budget Home Alarms: The Simplest to Install

 Signage: The simplest and most low-tech home alarm solution is also the easiest to install.
 We're talking about a deterrent system.
 You might opt to purchase home alarm signage for your lawn or to post it on your fence or garage.
 Even if you go no further, you will cause any thief to think twice and hopefully move right along.

 Dummy video cameras: A professional burglar or someone who is desperate to get into your home, however, would require additional home security measures beyond just home

 security signage.
 Next in price and ease of installation is the dummy camera or dummy video surveillance.
-(Sometimes security cameras are referred to as CCTV or closed circuit television systems.)
-Dummy security systems are very popular and many of the surveillance cameras you see on homes in your neighborhood may actually be non-functional and fake.
-This is an economical solution to help keep your family, home and property safe.
+(Sometimes security cameras are referred to as CCTV or closed-circuit television systems.)
+Dummy security systems are very popular and many of the surveillance cameras you see on homes in your neighborhood may be non-functional and fake.
+This is an economical solution to help keep your family, home, and property safe.

 Installing a Dummy Security System: A Simple Theft Deterrent

 To install your dummy video security system, just attach the camera(s) to areas outside your home where they are visible, but out of reach so that potential intruders cannot break or spray paint the camera lens.
-You might want to install dummy video cameras on your porch high above the entry door, at your front gate, at the back door or anywhere on your property.
-Then you can also ddd strategically placed security signs and window stickers around the house and property.
+You might want to install dummy video cameras on your porch high above the entry door, at your front gate, at the back door, or anywhere on your property.
+Then you can also strategically place security signs and window stickers around the house and property.

 Wireless Security Systems: Easy to Install and Economical